A pet QR tag, with the right brain behind it.

 You stay in control of the physical tag.
 We just give you the smartest QR design and the digital passport behind it.

 Plenty of plain QR tags exist.
-Here's what the Pawdex QR Tag gives you that they don't.
+Here's what they don't do.

 We'd rather be honest than oversell.
 The QR tag is part of a smart pet-ID stack, not the entire stack.